cmboling/fossa-dependency-graph-comparator/README.md

 # FOSSA CSV Dependency Graph Comparator

-A Python script that analyzes FOSSA CLI dependency graph data from CSV format and groups projects with identical dependency graphs.
+A script that analyzes FOSSA CLI dependency graph data from CSV format and groups projects with identical dependency graphs.

 ## Overview